How to Create a Digital Footprint for Your Small Business

 Build Your Social Media Presence

 A customer’s discovery of your business is just as likely to happen (if not more so) on social media as it is in-person.
-And with Facebook and Instagram’s e-commerce functions, you can even go from customer discovery to first sale in minutes.
+And with Facebook and Instagram’s e-commerce functions, you can even go from customer discovery to sale in minutes.

 Establishing a social media presence on Facebook and Instagram is particularly important for businesses in the Hudson Valley, Catskills, and Berkshires, where tourism is a vital part of the economy.
 Visitors do a great deal of online research about where they will spend their time on a trip, and an up-to-date social media page is a vital part of building the impression that you’re worth a stop.

-Start Brand Awareness Advertising
+Digital Brand Awareness Advertising

 The goal of brand awareness is to place your business—branding, mission, location, and services—in front of potential customers so they remember your business when the time comes.

 Interact with Your Digital Audience

-Now that you have your communication channels established, it’s time to find ways to break through the noise.
+Now that you have your digital communication channels established, it’s time to find ways to break through the noise.

 If you’ve invested the time to create your social media pages, don’t let them go quiet!
 Aim to post at least once a week or more to encourage engagement.
 Let your customers know what’s new at your business, and interact with them and other local businesses to establish yourself as part of the community.